mehmetgoren/feniks/README.md

     * MP4
     * WebM
     <br />
 * All AI events (Object Detection, Face Recognition, Plate Recognition) can be queried by date, time, camera, label and score.
-All those fields are all indexed and saved as denormalized entities to provide best read performance even for big data.<br /> <br />
+All those fields are all indexed and saved as denormalized entities to provide best read performance even for big data.<br />
 * It can store detected objects on clouds.
 Current cloud providers are:
   * Google Gdrive
   * Telegram